raunakkk21/Computing-and-Networking/README.md

 13.**SES**-Amazon Simple Email Service (SES) is a cloud-based email service provider that can integrate into any application for high volume email automation.
 You can use Amazon SES to send transactional emails, marketing emails, or newsletter emails.

 14.**Amazon MQ**-Amazon MQ is a managed message broker service for Apache ActiveMQ and RabbitMQ that streamlines setup, operation, and management of message brokers on AWS.
 With a few steps, Amazon MQ can provision your message broker with support for software version upgrades.

+15.**SEP**-A standard-essential patent (SEP) is a patent that protects an invention that must be used to comply with a technical standard.

+16.**PRNG**-A pseudo-random number generator (PRNG) is an algorithm that uses mathematical formulas to produce sequences of numbers that approximate the properties of random numbers.The sequence generated by a PRNG is not truly random.
+However, an observer who does not know the value of the seed cannot distinguish the output from that of a (true) random bit generator.

+17.**QRNG**-QRNG stands for Quantum Random Number Generator.
+It's a device that generates random numbers using the principles of quantum physics.
+ QRNGs have many applications, including: Key generation, Cryptography, Banking, The automotive industry, Security.

+18.**Edge Traffic Management System**-Edge computing is a technology that can be used to manage traffic.
+It allows for the processing and analysis of data in real-time, locally.
+Edge computing can be used for:
+- Smart navigation of vehicles
+- Traffic load balancing